-- After reviewing and, if necessary, updating the Job Description, a vacancy in the staff position shall be advertised by the LD in as many public and professional library-specific options as reasonable. - Applicants shall apply by submitting a letter of introduction, a resume and references to LD.
-An Interview Committee (IC) composed of the LD and two Board members shall review the documents and shall determine which applicants will be interviewed.
+a.
+After reviewing and, if necessary, updating the Job Description, a vacancy in the staff position shall be advertised by the DIRECTOR in as many public and professional library-specific options as reasonable.

+b.
+Applicants shall apply by submitting a letter of introduction, a resume and references to DIRECTOR.
+An Interview Committee (IC) composed of the Director and two Board members shall review the documents and shall determine which applicants will be interviewed.

-- The LD will make arrangements with the applicant(s) for an interview.
+c.
+The DIRECTOR will make arrangements with the applicant(s) for an interview.
 Each member of the IC shall bring questions to be posed and will conduct the interview.
-Within three days after the interview, all references of viable candidates will either be contacted or attempts will be made to contact them. - Copies of the applications of those who will be interviewed will be shared with all Trustees before the interviews occur. - In a non-public meeting, the IC shall present the outcomes of the interviews and reference checks to the remaining members of the Board.
-The LD shall make a recommendation for selection.
-The Board shall vote on a selection or determine the next course of action if no selection is made. - If a selection is not made, the process shall begin again. - If a selection is made, the applicant will be offered the position of Children's Librarian or Library Assistant subject to satisfactory results of background checks, including but not limited to criminal records checks and Central Registry checks and final approval of the Board. - If the applicant accepts the offer and the results of the background check are satisfactory, the applicant will be processed for employment.
+Within three days after the interview, members of the IC shall contact the references of viable candidates.

+d.
+Copies of the applications of those who will be interviewed will be shared with all Trustees before the interviews occur.

+e.
+In a non-public meeting, the IC shall present the outcomes of the interviews and reference checks to the remaining members of the Board.
+The DIRECTOR shall make a recommendation for selection.
+The Board shall vote on a selection or determine the next course of action if no selection is made.

+f.
+If a selection is not made, the process shall begin again.

+g.
+If a selection is made, the applicant will be offered the position of Children's Librarian or Library Assistant subject to satisfactory results of background checks, including but not limited to criminal records checks and Central Registry checks and final approval of the Board.

+h.
+If the applicant accepts the offer and the results of the background check are satisfactory, the applicant will be processed for employment.
 If the applicant does not accept the offer, others from the current applicant pool shall be considered.
-If there are no other viable candidates, the process shall begin again. - If the results of any background checks are not satisfactory, the Board shall meet to determine how to proceed. - The LD shall inform all other interviewed candidates that a selection has been made.
+If there are no other viable candidates, the process shall begin again.

+i.
+If the results of any background checks are not satisfactory, the Board shall meet to determine how to proceed.

+j.
+The DIRECTOR shall inform all other interviewed candidates that a selection has been made.

-3 Terms of Employment
+Terms of Employment